 These loans allow parents of students who are dependent by federal definition to borrow a maximum of educational costs less financial aid per academic year (two semesters).
-The interest rate for Direct PLUS Loans first disbursed on or after July 1, 2019 and before July 1, 2020 is fixed at 7.08 percent.
-Repayment begins within 60 days after the loan is fully disbursed.
+The interest rate for Direct PLUS Loans first disbursed on or after July 1, 2020 and before July 1, 2021 is fixed at 5.30%Repayment begins within 60 days after the loan is fully disbursed.